What is SAFEGUARDING?

 Safeguarding is a priority at Prescot Primary and we believe that safeguarding our children is everyone's responsibility.
 It is our aim to promote safeguarding with staff, parents and visitors and also to equip our pupils with the skills to keep themselves safe and healthy.
 We regularly discuss the importance of looking after our health, our hearts and our minds and the children can identify safeguards all around them - whether living or not.
 We have safeguarding mascots - our 'three little birds' - and a theme tune that helps to connect our learners with some important life lessons.

 The Designated Safeguarding Lead (DSL) at Prescot Primary School is Steve George, (Headteacher).
-Deputy Safeguarding Leads are Lisa Seddon, (Deputy Head), Rosemary Moffatt and Frances Collis, (Learning Mentors).
+Deputy Safeguarding Leads are Lisa Seddon, (Deputy Head), Emma George (Assistant Head for EYFS), Rosemary Moffatt and Frances Collis, (Learning Mentors).

 Safeguarding Governors' Committee